5/17/15, "The Hole in the Rooftop Solar-Panel Craze," Wall St. Journal opinion, Brian H. Potts. "Mr. Potts, a utility lawyer, is a partner and

 - susan

-- I'm the daughter of a World War II Air Force pilot and outdoorsman who settled in New Jersey.
+- I'm the daughter of an Eagle Scout and World War II Air Force pilot born in Brooklyn, finally settling in New Jersey.

 No comments: